Kingto89/ROMetrics.com/mmt/rometrics_mmt_zerototwo.md

 ---

-## Scapular Adduction / Retraction — Middle Trapezius
+## Scapular Adduction / Retraction — Middle Trapezius, Rhomboids
 ### Grade 2 — Gravity‑Minimized Position
 - **Prone.** Therapist **cradles the shoulder and upper arm**, supporting the limb so horizontal abduction/adduction of the scapula occurs with gravity minimized.
 ### Grade 1 — Palpation